• Skip to primary navigation

 • ×

-Simple peanut sauce (for spring rolls, satay & noodles)
+Simple peanut sauce (for spring rolls & noodles)

-Text overlay: Simple peanut sauce for spring rolls, satay, and bowls.
-Spoon dripping sauce into jar.
+Text overlay: Peanut sauce for spring rolls & noodles.
+Peanut sauce dripping from spoon into jar.

 Use this delicious peanut sauce for spring rolls or satay.
 Drizzle it on bowls or toss it with noodles.
 It’s amazing that just 7 ingredients can add so much flavor to a dish!